-DNS filtering for schools uses the most effective method of Internet filtering to provide a safe online environment.
-It not only protects students, teachers, and administrators from web-borne threats such as malware, ransomware and phishing, but also provides granular control over Acceptable Use Policies so they can be applied by grade to ensure students access age-appropriate educational material.
+DNS filtering for schools is the most effective method of Internet filtering to provide a safe online environment for students.
+It not only protects students, teachers, and administrators from web-based threats such as malware, ransomware and phishing, but also provides granular control over Acceptable Use Policies so they can be applied by grade to ensure students access age-appropriate educational material.

 A Brief Explanation of DNS Filtering for Schools

-DNS filtering for schools uses the Domain Name System (DNS) of allocating IP addresses to domain names (i.e. www.spamtitan.com) in order to accelerate the speed at which devices communicate with each other.
+DNS filtering for schools uses the Domain Name System (DNS) of allocating IP addresses to domain names (i.e. www.spamtitan.com) in order to accelerate the speed at which filtering takes place.
 Rather than block access to websites harboring malware – or that violate Acceptable Use Policies – by their names, DNS filtering for schools blocks access by IP address.

 This process is the most effective way of providing a safe online environment because, as well as blocking domains that may harbor malware or violate Acceptable Use Policies, DNS filtering for schools also blocks sub-domains sharing the same IP address that cybercriminals (or students) may use to circumnavigate filtering parameters.